gentle yoga: 10 restorative poses for renewal

 - Gentle Yoga is a form of Hatha Yoga that emphasizes slow, gentle movements, deep breathing, and relaxation.

-- It’s a style of yoga that is accessible and less physically demanding than most others, making it suitable for people of all ages and fitness levels.
+- It’s an accessible style of yoga and less physically demanding than most others, making it suitable for people of all ages and fitness levels.

 - Gentle Yoga includes several styles, such as Yin, Restorative, and slow-paced Hatha Yoga.